|Publication Date: 21 Mar 2019|

 Andrew Bartlett draws on his theological learning and his skills as a judge and arbitrator to offer an even-handed assessment of the debate.
 His analysis is thorough but accessible.
 He engages with advocates of each view and all the key biblical texts, weighing the available evidence and offering fresh insights.
 He invites the reader to move beyond complementarian and egalitarian labels and seeks progress towards healing the division.

-Books on this topic are often accompanied by the sound of an author steadily grinding their axe in the background.
+Books on this topic can often be accompanied by the sound of an author steadily grinding an axe in the background.
 This work is refreshingly different.
 Meticulous research, careful argument, objective assessment and judicious evaluation make this a significant scholarly contribution to the discussion on the role of men and women in Christ’s church.
 It is essential reading for all in leadership.

 This is a major contribution to the debate on the place of men and women in Christian ministry.
 It breaks new ground and is an important read whatever view you hold.

 This is a must-read for anyone considering the Bible’s teaching on the roles of men and women.
 It has changed some of my thinking.
 Using his skills as an international arbitrator and his deep theological understanding, Andrew weighs up the biblical teaching on this often contentious issue.
 His conclusions are fresh, illuminating, and challenging to both egalitarian and complementarian alike.
 Every Christian leader and serious Bible student should read and digest this book.
 It will go a long way to bringing greater humility and unity on the subject, which is a great need in today’s church.

 Although I lean more towards a fully complementarian position, I want to commend this book because of its recognition of the importance of Scripture in Christian belief and practice, its desire to explain Scripture in its biblical context, its scholarly quality, and its promotion of good relationships between Christians who have divergent views, with objective assessment and without personal criticism.